PAI-Tech/PAI-BOT-JS/docs/installation/index.md

 * npm
 * pm2 - npm package to run the Bot in the background

-> If you are using docker - You can use our Docker image {link to docker image} and skip to step 2.
+> If you are using Docker - You can use our Docker image <a href="https://hub.docker.com/r/paitech/pai-naked-node">Here</a> and skip to step 2.

 Open the terminal on your machine and type the following script:
 ```
  #Git installation
  sudo apt-get install git

- #Node Js installation
+ #Node Js installation inc. Npm
  curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
  apt-get update | apt-get install -qq -y nodejs
+ #Update Npm
  npm install -g npm

+ #Pm2 installation
  npm install -g pm2

 ```

-If all scripts finished with success, you should be able to run the following commands to check them:
+If all installation proccess finished with success, you should be able to run the following commands to check them:

 ```
 git --version